 So, in order to prevent and battle UTIs, we’ve come up with a list of nine UTI treatments if you need them.

 9. Drink Lots of Water

-Drinking water is a great way to both help mild, uncomplicated UTIs and prevent them from occurring in the first place.
+Drinking water is a great way to help mild, uncomplicated UTIs and prevent them from occurring in the first place.

 How can water fight a UTI?

-Don’t worry.
-There’s another fluid you can drink to help fight off UTIs…
+If you’re not a fan of water, you’re in luck because there’s another fluid you can drink to help fight off UTIs…

 8. Drink Unsweetened Cranberry Juice

 Cranberry juice is tasty, may help with UTIs, and may even prevent a bladder infection from happening.
 Win-win-win.

 How does unsweetened cranberry juice fight a UTI?